JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Uploading Images/index.md

 ```

 ### Batch File Uploads, Persistence, etc.
-Similar to other files, artworks can be persistent, batched, overwrite, etc. See [Displaying Information/Uploading Graphics](Displaying Information/Uploading Graphics)
+Similar to other files, artworks can be persistent, batched, overwrite, etc. See [Uploading Files](Other SDL Features/Uploading Files)

 ## Image Specifics
 ### Image File Type